Are you an educator who wants to use some of this material in your own class? Check out the instructor guide.

 Prior/future experience in any of the above is helpful, although not necessary (except for Intro ML).
 Students will gain a big-picture view and hands-on experience integrating concepts from all of these courses into the development of a production-ready machine learning system.

-Policy on late work: Lab assignments will be released on Fridays, and will be due on Thursdays at midnight.
+Policy on late work: Lab assignments will be released on a weekly schedule, and will be due on Mondays at midnight.
 However, the “due date” is not the “do date” - you should plan to complete each lab early, so that if you need help or encounter unexpected problems (illness, technical issues, etc.) you will still have time to re-do it before the deadline.

 This is especially important because we have a limited quota for compute resources, and it is simply not possible in many cases for the entire class to do the lab assignment on the day that it is due.
 In some cases, you will have to reserve a time slot to use scarce compute resources, or be assigned to specific days on which you may access the compute resources.